Ministry of Business, Innovation & Employment (MBIE)

 Government agencies work with suppliers, and provide oversight to ensure recalls are carried out properly and the hazards and risks are addressed.

-If you are having trouble with a product or accessing a recall, you should contact the retailer.
+If you are having trouble with a product or accessing a recall, you should contact the retailer or supplier.
 The supplier is responsible for the safety of the product and putting it right.
 Contacting the supplier helps them become aware of issues and gives them a chance to sort it out for you.

 Product Recalls includes recalls for a wide range of products that pose risk of injury.

 - Food: see the Ministry of Primary Industries Food Safety website

 - Road vehicles: See the NZ Transport Agency recall website

 Products that consumers buy from overseas won't be on the Product Recalls website unless they are also sold by New Zealand retailers.